Pinggy-io/pinggy_website/content/blog/what_is_dns_probe_finished_nxdomain_and_how_to_fix_It.md

        - **AAAA Record**: Checks IPv6 address mapping (if applicable).
        - **CNAME Record**: Verifies domain aliases.
        - **MX Record**: Checks mail server configurations.
+       > Note: `A` records and `AAAA` records are necessary for the browser to reach the website.
   4. **Analyze the Results**:
      - **Successful Resolution**:
        - The correct DNS records are displayed with expected values.